Thomas Dugdale, 1st Baron Crathorne: The Crichel Down affair

 When the Conservatives won the 1951 election, Churchill made Dugdale his Minister of Agriculture and Fisheries.

 Crichel Down was a piece of farmland in Dorset which had been bought compulsorily by the government for defence use.
-Commander George Marten, whose wife Mary was the only child and heiress of the original owner of the land, Lord Alington, wanted to buy the land back in the 1950s, because it was no longer used by the Ministry of Defence.
+George Marten, whose wife Mary was the only child and heiress of the original owner of the land, Lord Alington, wanted to buy the land back in the 1950s, because it was no longer used by the Ministry of Defence.
 However, the Ministry of Agriculture resisted, wanting to use the land for experimental farming in a time of rationing and agricultural development.
 Marten, a former equerry to the royal family, had very influential friends and stirred up considerable trouble in the local Conservative Party and on the government backbenches.
 There followed a public inquiry that criticised the department's decision and its civil servants, especially their methods, which were seen as an example of an over-powerful state.

 In 1954, Dugdale announced that Marten could buy the land back, and told the House of Commons he was resigning, having been the responsible minister.

 Resignation

 Dugdale's resignation went down in history as an honourable, even heroic, one: a minister taking responsibility for civil servants' actions, which would lead to the perceived code of individual ministerial responsibility.
-However, in papers released thirty years after the affair it was found that Dugdale had known and approved of his civil servants' actions, and had to an extent passed the buck to them himself.
+However, in papers released thirty years after the affair it was found that Dugdale had known and approved of his civil servants' actions, and had to an extent passed the blame to them himself.
 It was also found that the inquiry was inaccurate and biased, having been led by a former Conservative candidate who was very opposed to civil servants and state interference.

 Dugdale's junior minister, Lord Carrington, also tendered his resignation, but it was refused.
 He went on to be Foreign Secretary, resigning the post in 1982 over the Falklands War.
-Commander Marten received his land, but not a Conservative parliamentary seat, for which he had hoped.
+Marten received his land, but not a Conservative parliamentary seat, for which he had hoped.

-In 1959, Dugdale himself was raised to the peerage as Baron Crathorne, of Crathorne in the North Riding of the County of York.
+In 1959, Dugdale was raised to the peerage as Baron Crathorne, of Crathorne in the North Riding of the County of York.
 Subsequently, he had a second political career in Europe, building links with parliamentarians in NATO and the Council of Europe.

 Family

-Dugdale married Nancy Gates (née Tennant; 1904–1969), daughter of Sir Charles Tennant, 1st Baronet, and his wife Marguerite (née Miles), in 1936.
+Dugdale married Nancy Gates (née Tennant; 1904–1969), daughter of Sir Charles Tennant, 1st Baronet, and his wife Marguerite, in 1936.
 He died in March 1977, aged 79.
 His son James succeeded him in the barony.